 To obtain linear combinations of predictors up to 250 times faster than obliqueRSF routines, we created an optimized Newton Raphson algorithm using the Armadillo library in C++.
-Our algorithm maximizes partial likelihood of outcomes in training data iteratively with respect to a set of regression coefficients, often denoted as β.
-We tested our algorithm by verifying it gives the exact same β solution as the proportional hazard regression function in the survival R package and can run over twice as fast.
-Code to select optimal cut-points of linear combinations will make use of fast sorting algorithms in the Armadillo library to identify potential cut-points in the vector derived by taking the dot product of a set of predictor values with β.
+Our algorithm maximizes the partial likelihood of outcomes in training data iteratively with respect to a set of regression coefficients.
+We tested our algorithm by verifying it gives the exact same parameter estimates as the proportional hazard regression function in the survival R package and can run over twice as fast.
+Code to select optimal cut-points of linear combinations will make use of fast sorting algorithms in the Armadillo library to identify potential cut-points in the vector derived by taking the dot product of a set of predictor values with estimated regression coefficients.
 In addition, we will leverage computational shortcuts that can be taken when only two groups are compared by the log-rank test, which is always the case when growing two new nodes in a decision tree.
 The computation of predicted risk for new data is anticipated to receive the greatest increase in efficiency by computing predictions for leaves in the tree rather than for individual observations.
 Thus, instead of computing predicted risk for each observation, we only need to identify which leaf the observation is mapped to.

 Specific Aim 2.
 Apply the AORSF algorithm to predict incident risk for HF.
 In our Circulation paper, ORSF was the best method for developing HF risk equations, but the models developed were limited in their scope of application as they require several predictors that are not widely available in clinical practice.
 Therefore, we will use AORSF to develop an EHR-adapted risk prediction model for HF.
 The EHR-adapted model will account for patient history of diagnoses, procedures, and medications, as well as derived features such as the eFI, healthcare utilization, medication use, and geographic indicators of socioeconomic status like the Area Deprivation Index on or prior to the index date: January 1st, 2017.30